zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 bor_rpc_url = "http://localhost:8545"
 ```

 The `eth_rpc_url` should be updated to whatever URL you use for Ethereum Mainnet RPC.
 The `bor_rpc_url` in our case is going to be updated to http://bor:8545.
-After making the edits our file has these lines:
+After making the edits, our file has these lines:

 ```
 # RPC endpoint for ethereum chain